Overview of Pennsylvania Taxes

 Pennsylvania levies a flat state income tax rate of 3.07%.
 Therefore, your income level and filing status will not affect the income tax rate you pay at the state level.
 Pennsylvania is one of just eight states that has a flat income tax rate, and of those states, it has the lowest rate.
 Just like federal income taxes, your employer will withhold money to cover this state income tax.

-Pennsylvania also levies local income taxes in more than 2,400 municipalities.
-And of Pennsylvania’s 500 school districts, 469 of them levy a local income tax.
+Pennsylvania also levies local income taxes in more than 2,500 municipalities, while 472 of Pennsylvania’s school districts levy a local income tax as well.
 The table below lists the local income tax rates in some of the state's biggest cities.

 A financial advisor can help you understand how taxes fit into your overall financial goals.
 Finding a financial advisor doesn't have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.